ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

   TODO:add glisser un jour vers avant ou après et voir les prix et les dispo de traversé (passenger, vehicule, cabin..)
   TODO:send email the day of the trip
-  TODO:Send email if some information changed about the route, TODO:check with erry hopper if i should listen to a specific endpoint to have updates about routes and trip
+  TODO:Send email if some information changed about the route, TODO:check with ferry hopper if i should listen to a specific endpoint to have updates about routes and trip
-  todo: now i want to have redis cache when i list ferries it will take them from cache and when i click on paiment here it will search in the api to confirm(for now we dont integrate api yet we will use our mock data), and i want 2 worker to listen for paiment if suuceeded or not and send email if succeed same for refund, i want them asynchronly and decoupled the payment and sending email:done
+  todo: now i want to have redis cache when i list ferries it will take them from  cache and when i click on paiment here it will search in the api to confirm(for now we dont integrate api yet we will use our mock data)
+TODO:want 2 worker to listen for paiment if suuceeded or not and send email if succeed same for refund, i want them asynchronly and decoupled the payment and sending email:done

 ASK when email confirmation will be sent and when we will update cache and did cancellation email works with listener asyncrosly?done
 7,50 € au total